zhou-1/Linear-Dynamical-Systems/EE263 - Introduction to Linear Dynamical Systems/Lecture 1.md

 why study this? applications arise in many areas, automatic control systems, signal processing, communications, economics, finanace, circuit analysis, simulation, design, mechanical and civil engineering, aeronautics 航空学, navigation, guidance.

+usefulness of Linear Dynamical Systems (LDS)
+depends on availability of computing power, which is large and increasing exponentially.